 glasnost the BBFC has belatedly decided to appoint a press officer and is currently advertising the post.

-offices.
+BBFC offices.
 It just seemed to be completely wrong, whenever there was a problem, to sit on it , says Whittam Smith.
 If it's difficult - get the answer out as quickly as you can.
-Distributors are delighted with the speed with which he and Duval
+Distributors are delighted with the speed with which

 BBFC exorcise their hang up about William Friedkin's notable film